Yashhh08/Practice-Assignments/README.md

 <!--Check out my Next.js projects, combining React with server-side rendering for efficient and performant web applications.-->

-[Next.js Project 1](Next.js/devoverflow): A community-driven platform for asking and answering programming questions.
+[DevOverflow](Next.js/devoverflow): A community-driven platform for asking and answering programming questions.
 Get help, share knowledge, and collaborate with developers from around the world.
 Explore topics in web development, mobile app development, algorithms data structures and more.
 <!--- [Next.js Project 2](./nextjs/project2): Description of the project and its purpose.-->

 <!-- Add more Next.js projects as needed -->